-Take your powder, granules or formulation and add it into the funnel.
+Take your powder, granules or formulation.
+This can be an excipient that you will be encapsulating or your final mix depending on what you are wanting to measure.
+Add it into the funnel.
 How much you add will depend on the bulk density of your powder.
 If necessary you can use the stirrer to assist your powder through the nozzle.

 You want to add enough powder so it begins to fall off the edges of the test platform and the heap is at the highest point it will go.